 See Trinity Square Gardens for more information.

-Running alongside one of the best surviving parts of the wall which encircled the Roman city of Londinium, Tower Hill Garden appeal to children.
+Running alongside one of the best surviving parts of the wall which encircled the Roman city of Londinium is Tower Hill Garden.
+It especially appeals to children.

 Between Tower Hill underground and Tower Gateway stations, the garden overlooks the Tower of London.